MapStory/mapstory-community/roadmap.md

 **[Storyteller Profiles] (items/storytellers.md)** - As a user, I need to be able to manage the actions I take on the platform, and the way that my actions and personal identity are presented to the public.

-**[Playback settings] (items/playback-settings.md)** - Relating to the time control is some good design work from the past focusing in on the settings for playback.
+**[Playback settings] (items/playback-settings.md)** - As a user, I need to be able to control the way my story plays back once it is published.

 **[Raster and uploader improvements] (items/raster.md)** - As a user, I need to import data as raster - single image or temporal sequence.